susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Advance Day 27][D27.1]
 #### My quote of the day: “It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all, in which case you have failed by default.” – J.K.
 Rowling
 ![ stars][D27.2]

+## Day 28 - D21 #60daysofudacity : Wednesday, December 30, 2020

+ 1. I continued with lesson 3 Linear Regression(3.25 - 3.26)
+ 2. My quote of the day: Don't ever let someone tell you that you can't do something.
+You got a dream, you gotta protect it.
+When people can't do something themselves, they are going to tell you that you can't do it.
+You want something, go get it.
+Period. - Will Smith
+ 3. This year I was part of a very nice group such as the data scientist girls Bolivia, it is a beautiful community that was born this pandemic, we did some virtual meetups where we shared knowledge about data science, Today we had our last meeting of the year, I am very happy for the energy of the team, they want to do many things in 2021, that excites me and motivates me a lot.

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Avinash Kumar @Oluwatosin @Olga Gnatenko @hilsia @Vipul Aggarwal @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez to continue with great enthusiasm in this learning challenge:corazón_púrpura:

+#### My progress Day 26 - D19 #60daysofudacity
+![Advance Day 28][D28.1]
+#### My quote of the day: Don't ever let someone tell you that you can't do something.
+You got a dream, you gotta protect it.
+When people can't do something themselves, they are going to tell you that you can't do it.
+You want something, go get it.
+Period. - Will Smith
+![Will Smith][D28.2]
+#### Cientificas de Datos Bolivia, the last meeting
+![ Cientificas de Datos Bolivia][D28.3]